 LocalGovCamp 2017

-This was originally posted here on Medium and cross posted to FutureGov’s blog page - As I’m no longer using medium I have copied below for the histotic feels!!
+This was originally posted here on Medium and cross posted to FutureGov’s blog page - As I’m no longer using medium I have copied below for the historic feels!!

 Recently I had the pleasure of attending my first LocalGovCamp and Fringe!
 FutureGov was one of the event sponsors, so a few of us went along to lend a hand and also participate at the unconference on Saturday.